Nikolai Gumilev: War experience

 When World War I started, Gumilev hastened to Russia and enthusiastically joined a corps of elite cavalry.
 He fought in battles in East Prussia and Macedonia.
 For his bravery he was invested with two St. George crosses (December 24, 1914 and January 5, 1915).

 His war poems were assembled in the collection The Quiver (1916).
 In 1916 he wrote a verse play, Gondla, which was published the following year; set in ninth-century Iceland, torn between its native paganism and Irish Christianity, it is also clearly autobiographical, Gumilev putting much of himself into the hero Gondla (an Irishman chosen as king but rejected by the jarls, he kills himself to ensure the triumph of Christianity) and basing Gondla's wild bride Lera on Gumilev's wife Akhmatova (or maybe Larissa Reissner).
 The play was performed in Rostov na Donu in 1920.

 During the Russian Revolution, Gumilev served in the Russian Expeditionary Force in France.
 Despite advice to the contrary, he rapidly returned to Petrograd.
 There he published several new collections, Tabernacle and Bonfire, and finally divorced Akhmatova (August 5, 1918), whom he had left for another woman several years prior.
-The following year he married Anna Nikolaevna Engelhardt, a noblewoman and daughter of a well-known historian.
+The following year he married Anna Engelhardt, a noblewoman and daughter of a well-known historian.